yogaranjansingh/Dream13/README.md

 5. Import data in mysql using the sql dump file in repo (dream13.sql)

-6. run the following query in mysql workbench delete from Dream11.Team where id>0;
+6. run the following query in mysql workbench
+* delete from Dream11.Team where id>0;

-delete from Dream11.match where id>0;
+* delete from Dream11.match where id>0;

-hit the below get api from browser/postman http://localhost:8080/Dream13/rest/v1/saveMatch
+hit the below get api from browser/postman (this populates a match data in the db) http://localhost:8080/Dream13/rest/v1/saveMatch

 7. open url in brpwser :